About

 profile

-She has released a CD "Questo Amor ~Kono Ai wo" from Avex Classics.
+He has released the CD "Questo Amor~This Love" through Avex Classics.